matplotlib/fcpy/doc/source/index.rst

 fcpy documentation
 ======================

-`fcpy` is a general-purpose Python wrapper to `FreeType
+`fcpy` is a general-purpose Python wrapper to `fontconfig
-<http://www.freetype.org>`_ with a goal to be fast and flexible as
+<http://www.fontconfig.org>`_ with a goal to be fast and flexible as
 possible.

 It is open source under the BSD license.